Top: 14k yellow gold Australian Light Opal (Style BCO054N12CI)

 They have a refractive index between 1.74 and 1.749 (compared to about 1.56 for Morganite it is often compared to) which provides better light return making them sparkle.

-Lotus Garnet are entirely natural and untreated making them a gem collector's favorite.
+Lotus Garnets are entirely natural and untreated making them a gem collector's favorite.

-This exciting new find is exclusively sold by Parlé Jewelry Designs and is available as loose gemstones or finished jewelry.
+This exciting new find is exclusively sold by Parlé Jewelry Designs and is available as loose gemstones and finished jewelry.

 Their hardness ranging from 7 to 7.5 make Lotus Garnet ideal for any type of jewelry.